-It is also the fact that we have been able to secure over 50 licenses and registrations across the globe, as well as design and enforce one of the most rigorous Anti-Money Laundering and Counter-Terrorist Financing (“AML/CTF”) compliance programs in the industry.
+It is also the fact that we have been able to secure numerous licenses and registrations across the globe, as well as design and enforce one of the most rigorous Anti-Money Laundering and Counter-Terrorist Financing (“AML/CTF”) compliance programs in the industry.

 This vision to assist cryptocurrency adoption, while upholding full and uncompromising compliance with KYC and AML regulatory requirements, is what sets us apart.
 We hold ourselves to the highest standards and encourage others to do the same.
 The principles we stand for, including prudent risk management, insurance on custodial assets, and lending on an over-collateralized basis only, are non-negotiable, and our track record speaks volumes of our commitment to these principles.

 We understand companies in the space suffer from the erroneous beliefs that crypto is a portal to criminal activity and facilitates illicit transactions.
 However, this perception is flawed and easy to disprove – Chainalysis does just that in their latest report (read on for the 2022 data).